Nikhil Pal Singh

 Jose Díaz is a Latino Studies major at NYU.
 As a student, he is seeking to discover the narratives that intersect between, race, class, and gender, and how these links could provide the nexus for social parity within social movements.
 He is also a writer and has been working in a writing group called Lives In Transition (L.I.T) that uses the power of writing to highlight the personal struggles within our politicized world.
 He is also a student ambassador for NYU PEP advocating and educating on the importance of inclusivity within the narrative of prison initiative programs and education as well as pushing back against the language and ideas that perpetuates the reproduction of our negative notions of those who are formerly incarcerated and people of color.

 Richa Lagu is a junior in New York University’s College of Arts and Science, majoring in Metropolitan Studies within the Department of Social and Cultural Analysis.
 Richa is interested in exploring the narratives and promoting the self-expression of underrepresented populations, and has a passion for community service and creative writing.
 She is also pursuing minors in Spanish Language and Urban Education Studies.

-Alexis Myrie is currently a junior in the Gallatin School of Individualized Study at New York University.
-Her concentration at Gallatin focuses on resolving health disparities among women of color in underrepresented communities.
-Alexis is also interested in studying the impact of mass incarceration on communities of color.
-She is currently pursuing minors in Global Public Health, Social Work and Social & Cultural Analysis.
+Alexis Myrie is a rising senior in the Gallatin School of Individualized Study at New York University.
+Her concentration at Gallatin, titled “The Influence of Sociality on the Health of Black Women,” focuses on understanding the social factors that influence mental, emotional and physical health disparities among black women.
+She is also currently pursuing a minor in Social and Cultural Analysis.